jcook/osqa/README.md

 Hope you can find what you need here.
 We are together always!

+## About the modules

+1. Q&A is the basic/first function/module in this site.
+2. Patients' caring may have several modules under it.
+2.1 Show up your recovery in a certain period so that others will know you or get confidence from you.
+2.2 Virtual grave that other people can recall.

 ## About the name

 AZRJ is the acronym of **Ai Zai Ren Jian** which is a Chinese word in spell.